Instructions to Author

 - Commentary (1500-2000 words, 10-15 references)

 Peer Review Process: The articles are primarily evaluated by our statisticians and internal screeners who check the articles for any methodological flaws, format, and their compliance with the journal’s instructions.
 Then a submission code will be allocated and all the future contacts should be based on this code.
-Through a double-blind review, the articles will be reviewed by at least two external (peer) reviewers.
+Through a double-anonymized review, the articles will be reviewed by at least two external (peer) reviewers.
+Their comments will be passed to the authors and their responses to the comments along with the reviewers’ comments will then be evaluated by the Editor-in-Chief, and a final reviewer who can be a member of the Editorial Board.
+The final review process will be discussed in regular editorial board sessions and on the basis of the comments, and the Journal’s standards, the Editors-in-Chief will decide which articles should be published.

 All patients and participants of the research should be thoroughly informed about the aims of the study and any possible side effects of the drugs and intervention.
 Written informed consent from the participants or their legal guardians is necessary for any such studies.
 The Journal reserves the right to request the related documents.